 This term refers to royalties corresponding to musical works for which a particular copyright owner (either the owner of the entire work or the owner of a share in the work) cannot be found – or may not even be identified.

-Digital music providers that sought to take advantage of the limitation of liability (for pre-blanket license usage of musical works) must have delivered accrued but unclaimed royalties to The Mechanical Licensing Collective (“The MLC”) in mid-February 2021.
-The MLC will hold those unclaimed accrued royalties for a period of no less than three years from license availability date as it uses its musical works database to attempt to find those copyright owners.
+Digital music providers that sought to take advantage of the limitation of liability (for pre-blanket license usage of musical works) must have delivered accrued but unclaimed royalties to The Mechanical Licensing Collective (“The MLC”) no later than March 31, 2021.
+The MLC will hold those unclaimed accrued royalties for a period of no less than three years from license availability date (January 1, 2021) as it uses its musical works database to attempt to find those copyright owners.
 If a particular copyright owner is found, it will receive its previously unclaimed accrued royalties.
 Any unclaimed accrued royalties still residing with The MLC at the end of the holding period will be distributed to known copyright owners according to market share.

 By the licensees.
 The Music Modernization Act requires that digital music providers (“DMPs”) and significant non-blanket licensees (“SNBLs”) fund the reasonable costs of creating and running The Mechanical Licensing Collective (“The MLC”).
 The judges of the Copyright Royalty Board (“CRB”) are empowered to determine the proper amount of an administrative assessment fee (“Administrative Assessment”) paid directly by digital music licensees to The MLC.
 The CRB is also empowered to determine how the total administrative assessment fee is allocated among the various DMPs.
 These assessments are entirely separate and distinct from the royalty payments made by DMPs to copyright owners for actual use of copyrighted musical works – that royalty rate is determined by the CRB in an entirely separate proceeding.